timescale/docs/timescaledb/getting-started/query-data.md

    an aggregation over the chosen interval.

    For example, say `time` is a timestamp column that shows values incrementing every hour and `value` is a numeric column.
-You would like to aggregate `value` using the `sum()` function so that you get summed values over each day.
-To accomplish this you can use the `time_bucket()` function on the `time` column to “bucket” the hourly data into daily data, then perform the `sum()` function on the `value` column to get the sum of your values across each day.
+You want to aggregate `value` using the `sum()` function so that you get summed values over each day.
+To do this, you can use the `time_bucket()` function on the `time` column to “bucket” the hourly data into daily data, then perform the `sum()` function on the `value` column to get the sum of your values across each day.